Retroperitoneal versus transperitoneal robot-assisted partial nephrectomy: Comparison in a multi-institutional setting.

 Kidney & Diabetes

 Arora, Sohrab; Heulitt, Gerald; Menon, Mani; Jeong, Wooju; Ahlawat, Rajesh K; Capitanio, Umberto; Moon, Daniel A; Maes, Kris K; Rawal, Sudhir; Mottrie, Alexander; Bhandari, Mahendra; Rogers, Craig G; and Porter, James R, "Retroperitoneal versus transperitoneal robot-assisted partial nephrectomy: Comparison in a multi-institutional setting."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 510.